Marrous/LR0-Automata/README.md

-# LR0-Automata
+﻿# Languages and Paradigms course @ MIMUW

-Implementation of LR0 automata in logic paradigm in Prolog.
+Useless, academic project.
+LR0 automata implemented in Prolog.
+Lack of  accepts(+Automata, +Word) predicate makes it even more useless, but still it was valuable experience.

+### Author: Michał Preibisch
+### michal.preibisch@gmail.com